 Slam Balls are great additions to your home gym because they are so versatile and durable.
 Don't let the name fool you, you can do more with it than slam them on the floor or wall.
 We previously put together 5 Slam Ball Movements to take your training to the next level, and we're back with more!
-The following 5 exercises target different areas of the body.
+The following 5 exercises, with slam balls, target different areas of the body.
 Use them all together for a full body workout or pick and choose based on what you're needing.

 Slam Balls are available in 10lb to 150lb, so do what feels comfortable enough to push you.
 The only thing you will need for these exercises is a slam ball and you!